Scour noisy feeds for content related to your interests

 • Works with RSS, Atom, Hacker News, Reddit, Bluesky, Substack, Medium, and more — including blogs that don't have RSS feeds.

-• Identify hidden gems from noisy sources like Hacker News Newest.
+• Identify hidden gems from noisy sources like Hacker News Newest and arXiv.

 • Get feed recommendations based on how well their content matches your interests.